AlexTeplovCPA/cpa-skills/README.md

 The `SKILL.md` file includes:

 - YAML frontmatter with a `name` and `description`
-- the workflow instructions in Markdown
+- workflow instructions in Markdown
 - optional supporting files such as `references/`, `scripts/`, and `assets/`

 Unlike a one-off prompt, a skill is meant to be reusable.
 It defines a repeatable task, expected inputs, and a structured output pattern.

-## Current Build
+## Current Focus

-The current focus is `reviewing-bookkeeping`.
+The current flagship skill is `reviewing-bookkeeping`.

 This skill is designed to review bookkeeping exports before CPA sign-off.
 It looks for anomalies, classification problems, and review points that can be missed in high-volume work when attention is limited and time is compressed.

 The build is intentionally starting narrow.
-The goal is to get one useful workflow working well before expanding the library.
+The goal is to make one workflow genuinely useful before expanding the library.

 ## Workflow Pipeline